ENTITY ARCHITECTURE

 Frequently Asked Questions

-A Ghost Network is an ecosystem of interconnected websites designed to build entity authority rather than link authority.
-Unlike traditional PBNs that focus on PageRank manipulation, Ghost Networks leverage Google's entity recognition algorithms by creating consistent entity mentions, structured data markup, and co-occurrence patterns across multiple topical verticals.
+Entity Authority Architecture is the deliberate design of an entity's web presence so it builds entity authority rather than relying on link authority.
+It works with Google's entity recognition algorithms by creating consistent entity mentions, structured data markup, and co-occurrence patterns across multiple topical verticals.

-How does Entity Farming differ from traditional link building?
+How does entity building differ from traditional link building?

-Entity Farming focuses on building entity recognition signals rather than link equity signals.
-While traditional link building asks "How many authoritative pages point to my page?", Entity Farming asks "How many authoritative sources confirm my entity's expertise?".
-The key metrics differ entirely: Entity Farming measures Knowledge Panel emergence, entity-based search triggers, and topical association strength.
+Entity building focuses on entity recognition signals rather than link equity signals.
+While traditional link building asks "How many authoritative pages point to my page?", entity building asks "How many authoritative sources confirm my entity's expertise?".
+The key metrics differ entirely: entity building measures Knowledge Panel emergence, entity-based search triggers, and topical association strength.

 How does Google recognize entities versus pages?